tbreuss/zack/website/routes/development.md

 Support is given through GitHub only.
 If possible, try to reproduce your issue before asking your question.

-If you want to discuss the enhancement of Herbie, file an [issue](https://github.com/tbreuss/zack/issues) on GitHub or submit a [pull request](https://github.com/tbreuss/zack/pulls).
+If you want to discuss the enhancement of Zack!, file an [issue](https://github.com/tbreuss/zack/issues) on GitHub or submit a [pull request](https://github.com/tbreuss/zack/pulls).

 **Bug Reports**